Mount Elbrus - South Route - Russia

 - Ski or trekking poles

 - Travel Clothes

 Boots - this climb requires plastic mountaineering boots but a high quality hybrid boot will be adequate.
 If you are renting then make sure there is some movement for your foot since it will swell at altitude.

-Mitts - a good pair of waterproof, lined mitts will protect against cold hands, and a good idea to wear a pair of liner gloves inside.
+Mitts - a good pair of waterproof, lined mitts will protect against cold hands, and it is a good idea to wear a pair of liner gloves inside.

 Socks - take heavy socks for the summit days and trekking socks for the walks.

-Day sack - this should be around 40 litres for day hikes and summit day.
+Day sack - this should be around 40 litres for day hikes and the summit day.